thatsmybis/thatsmybis/README.md

 ### Getting the `The server requested authentication method unknown to the client` error after spinning up Homestead?

-Try running this in MySQL on your local environemtn: `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'secret';`
+Try running this in MySQL on your local environment: `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'secret';`

 ## Items Table